mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 In fact, we'll pass down these two props respectively to the `TabHead`s and the `Tab`s.

-The `TabsHeads` component will receive the `selectIndex` function and will pass it down to its `TabHead` children with a subtle variant: we'll scope the actual index of the `TabHead` component so that they can call the `selectIndex` function without passing their index explicitly:
+The `TabsHeader` component will receive the `selectIndex` function and will pass it down to its `TabHead` children with a subtle variant: we'll scope the actual index of the `TabHead` component so that they can call the `selectIndex` function without passing their index explicitly:

 ```jsx
 const TabsHeader = ({ selectIndex, children }) =>